I have a strong interest in anything home-related and I relish working out solutions where space is a challenge.

 - Create room for log storage

-- Accommodate potted herb garden and small green house for small chilli production (one of my many passions!)
+- Accommodate potted herb garden and small greenhouse for small chili production (one of my many passions!)

-- Address some space for a large barbecue
+- Create some space for a large barbecue

-- Give plenty of room for trees and more tress...and flowers and more flowers...
+- Give plenty of room for trees and more trees...and flowers and more flowers...

-Considering that my back garden measures L7m x W5m plus a side return of L4m x W1.2m, it was obvious from the start that to accomplish and gratify all the listed requirements presented an indisputable challenge.
+Considering that my back garden measures L7m x W5m plus a side return of L4m x W1.2m, it was obvious from the start that accomplishing and gratifying all the listed requirements presented an indisputable challenge.